ibrahimkundlik/MemoryGame-Udacity/README.md

 ## Acknowledgements
 * jQuery, the feature-rich JavaScript library which saved my time.
 * Font Awesome, for the vector icons.
-* ES06 thanks for the template literal and for-of loop.
+* ES6, for the template literal and for-of loop.